The Law of Moses and the Grace of God

 Beloved, if you want to be saved, do not trust in yourself to keep the law.
 The Lord Jesus Christ has already kept it to the letter and fulfilled it for you.
 He cried out at Calvary, "IT IS FINISHED!"
 And the work of redemption was finished.
 There is absolutely nothing that you can do, except acknowledge your lost condition and ask Him to save you.
 In His marvelous grace He will save you, for He has said, "Whosoever will may come."
 Won't you come to Him right now?

-~Article submitted by former member of Worldwide Church of God
+~By former member of Worldwide Church of God

 November 16, 2006